Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 ## Specification

-As this RFC adds a number of functions all on an overall-similar theme, they are all collected into a new toplevel namespace.
-For now this namespace is called `meta::`; though as per the rest of the details in this RFC that is currently very much up for debate.
+As this PPC adds a number of functions all on an overall-similar theme, they are all collected into a new toplevel namespace.
+For now this namespace is called `meta::`; though as per the rest of the details in this PPC that is currently very much up for debate.

 Objects that are returned by these functions will be instances of some named package within the `meta::` namespace, though we do not yet specify exactly what they will be.
 Furthermore we make no statement about what actual container type of objects those actually are.
 Users should not attempt to interact with these objects except via the API specified here.